 Dig deep into what your audience likes

-The first step in creating valuable content is finding out what valuable content is to the people who open, follow, like, share or retweet your current content – and who engage with you frequently (via emails, events, etc.).
-You want to continue to keep yourself top-of-mind with these people, as they’re going to be a rich source of future referrals and business.
+The first step in creating valuable content is finding out what valuable content is.
+They are the people who open, follow, like, share or retweet your current content – and who engage with you frequently (via emails, events, etc.).
+You want to continue to keep yourself top-of-mind with these people.
+They’re going to be a rich source of future referrals and business.